 Dating the entrance is also hotly debated, and it is not simply a matter of who has found the oldest site.
 This is a very significant anthropological issue, representing a question of how humans occupy a new land and the rate of their migration.
 Is it done quickly or slowly?
 Do humans occupy the areas with the most resources first, hop-skipping across the continents, or do they move in a continuous wave, filling the regions evenly?
 Has the incredible variety of Native American cultures and languages been created in 12,000, 18,000 or 30,000 years?

 During the Pre-Clovis period, glaciers covered northern Pennsylvania, but southern Pennsylvania was characterized by a patchwork of forest and open grassy environments.
 The foods available to humans included mammoth, mastodon, musk-ox, horse, camel, moose, caribou, elk (all termed megafauna because of their size), small mammals, seeds, nuts, and berries.
 Based on evidence from the Meadowcroft Rockshelter, human population density was very low, and family groups or bands moved frequently to exploit these foods.
 Because there were more than sufficient food resources, special tools to exploit this environment were not needed.
-Stone tools included simple flake tools, some of which were long, narrow blades, as well as pieces chipped into leaf-shaped tools that served as knives and probably also as spear points.
-Because the Pre-Clovis technology was not very distinctive and human population density was very low, sites from this time period are difficult to identify and are very rare.
+Stone tools included simple flake knives and scrapers, some of which were long, narrow blades, as well as pieces chipped into leaf-shaped tools that served as knives and probably also as spear points.
+Because the Pre-Clovis technology is not very distinctive and human population density was very low, sites from this time period are difficult to identify and are very rare.
 Meadowcroft Rockshelter is the only one found so far in Pennsylvania.

 Clovis people in Pennsylvania moved their camps in a seasonal pattern or “round” to the locations of predictable food resources, such as along the migration routes of caribou, water fowl, or anadromous (spawning) fish.
 In contrast to the Shawnee–Minisink site, the Shoop site in Dauphin County suggests another type of subsistence pattern.
-The artifact assemblage at the Shoop site is actually more similar to sites in New England and southern Canada than to all other sites in Pennsylvania.
-The tool kit from this site was made from a stone only found 250 miles away in western New York State.
+The artifact assemblage at the Shoop site is actually more similar to sites in New England and southern Canada than most other sites in Pennsylvania.
+The tool kit from this site was made from a stone only found 250 miles away to the north in western New York State.
 There are at least 11 concentrations of artifacts at this site, and it is believed that each represents a separate visit between western New York and central Pennsylvania.
-Over 100 fluted points have been recovered from this site, far more than any other site in Pennsylvania and more than most sites in the eastern United States.
+Approximately 100 fluted points have been recovered from this site, far more than any other site in Pennsylvania and more than most sites in the eastern United States.
 Their tools include many scrapers that were used for cleaning hides for clothing and shaping wooden tools and tool handles.
 It is hard to attribute the high numbers of spear points on a ridge top setting to anything else other than hunting.
 This site was probably situated on a caribou or elk migration route and was visited on an annual basis to hunt these animals.

 The Paleoindian Period was an amazing time in Pennsylvania prehistory.
 The human groups were small, and they probably traveled for months without meeting anyone else.
 Based on what we know of other foraging cultures living in small groups, there was little conflict between groups, and when they met at a pre-arranged location, it was probably a time of celebration.
 Because each band consisted only of blood relatives and their spouses, meeting other bands was also a time for marriage ceremonies.